noegroup/flowm/README.md

 --max_epochs 25 --lr 1e-3 --lr-decay 1.0 \
 --gpus 1
 ```
-Note: `--reload_dataloaders_every_n_epochs 1` is important.
-We have to re-draw samples for the augmented channel to avoid the unintended coupling between the coordinate distribution and a fixed set of augmented noise.
-The effect will be more obvious when the training set is rather small.
+Note: For back-compatibility with the paper results, here we disable the reloading of data loaders, i.e., the regeneration of augmented channel.

 - Drawing samples from CGFlow checkpoint and post-processing
 The raw and processed samples will be generated under the same folder where the checkpoint is located.